 The most important parts of a lean to debris shelter are the two forked rakers and the ridge pole.
 Once these have been located the side walls can be built using any timbers to hand.
 Do not allow the timbers to stick up beyond the ridge pole.
 Water will use this a fast route inside to make your night miserable.
 Once a good lattice of sticks has been added to each side, then a thick thatch of leaf litter can be added.

 Another natural shelter often cited for use in an emergency is that of the snow hole.
-Having built a snow hole in cold but good conditions I would not want to have to make one in an emergency.
+Having built snow holes in cold but good conditions I would not want to have to make one in an emergency.
 It takes a lot of time and energy to dig a shelter using an ice axe alone.

 High winds and blizzards can make using a tent in deep snow difficult.
 It is important to know how to make a shelter in the snow.
 Snow is an excellent insulator and makes a great home.
 I spent a week using a shelter as a base for winter climbing.
 It was great to come back to and very cosy.
 Cold weather shelters can range from simple trenches covered with a few pine boughs to the famous igloo.
 A simple windbreak can be built to shelter behind during a lunch break.